 West African soldiers, who were serving in Indonesia in the 1800s, started to import the fabrics into Africa.
 Later, European traders replicated the fabrics using modern machinery, particularly the Dutch who is one of the main producers of the fabrics today.

-Have you discovered African Wax Print Clothing and would like to learn more?
+Have you discovered African wax print clothing and would like to learn more?
 Or would you like to know more about the current market and what is causing African textile mills to close?
-Continue reading to find out how you can help support the African textile industry…

 Features & Benefits

-However, the quality and colour fastness of the Chinese fabrics are inferior to the African fabrics.
-It takes the Chinese 1 to 3 months to copy a new design so speed to market is key for the African textile mills to differentiate themselves.
+However, the quality and colourfastness of the counterfeit fabrics are inferior to the European and West African produced fabrics.
+It takes the Chinese 1 to 3 months to copy a new design so speed to market is key for the African and European textile mills to differentiate themselves and compete.